-Learn@Illinois Moodle - Considering Copyright When Adding PDFs to Moodle
+Learn@Illinois Moodle - Considering Copyright when Uploading and Linking to Articles

-At times, you may be interested in providing access to PDF articles or book chapters to students to read for class.
-Before you upload any PDFs to Moodle, it is important to make sure that you follow these guidelines for best practice pertaining to copyright laws.
+At times, you may be interested in providing access to articles or book chapters to students.
+Before you upload any files, it is important to make sure that you follow these guidelines for best practice pertaining to copyright laws.

 Link to an Article on the Web

 - If possible, link out to articles that are available on general websites, such as newspaper or magazine articles, instead of posting PDFs.

 - If the article (or book) is not available publicly, check to see if it is already licensed by the Library and post a link to it there.

 Link to a Journal Article through the Library Using a Persistent Link